Officiating Program – Overview

 3. On passing the evaluation, the Evaluator will take a passport-size head and shoulder digital photo for your ID badge.

-8. Appeals for failure to pass an evaluation are limited.
+5. Appeals for failure to pass an evaluation are limited.

-a.
-Candidates undergoing an evaluation are welcome to record their matches.
-The recording shall be performed at the Candidate’s expense and shown to the Evaluator if the Candidate thinks there is sufficient reason to question a judgment decision by the Evaluator.
+• Candidates undergoing an evaluation are welcome to record their matches.
+The recording shall be performed at the Candidate’s expense and shown to the Evaluator if the Candidate thinks there is sufficient reason to question a judgement decision by the Evaluator.
 The Evaluator is the only person who can grant relief if the recording clearly shows a mistake was made.
 Appeals on procedural grounds may be made by email to officiating@pickleballcanada.org, with a copy to the Evaluator who conducted the evaluation.
 Procedural appeals without a copy to the Evaluator will not be accepted.

 Certified Referee Credentials Package